El Salvador: 2019–present

 Nayib Bukele speaks at his inauguration ceremony.

 On 1 June 2019, Nayib Bukele became the new president of El Salvador.
 Bukele was the winner of February 2019 presidential election.
 He represented GANA, as he was denied participating with the newly formed Nuevas Ideas party.
 ARENA and the FMLN, El Salvador's two main parties, had dominated politics in El Salvador over the past three decades.

 According to a report by the International Crisis Group (ICG) 2020, the homicide rate in El Salvador had dropped by as much as 60% since Bukele became president in June 2019.
 Although the government officially denied any collusion with organised crime, press reports based on testimony from government members and security officials stated a "non-aggression deal" between parts of the government and the gangs existed.

 The party Nuevas Ideas (NI, "New Ideas"), founded by Bukele, with its ally (GANA) won around 63% of the vote in the February 2021 legislative elections.
 His party and allies won 61 seats, well over the coveted supermajority of 56 seats in the 84-seat parliament, allowing for uncontested decisions at the legislative level.
 The supermajority permits President Bukele's party to appoint judiciary members and pass laws with little to no opposition, for instance, to remove presidential term limits.

-On 8 June 2021, at the initiative of President Bukele, pro-government deputies in the Legislative Assembly voted legislation to make bitcoin legal tender in El Salvador.
+On 8 June 2021, at the initiative of President Bukele, pro-government deputies in the Legislative Assembly passed legislation to make bitcoin legal tender in El Salvador.
 In September 2021, El Salvador's Supreme Court ruled to allow Bukele to run for a second term in 2024, despite the fact that the constitution prohibits the president to serve two consecutive terms in office.
 The decision was organized by judges appointed to the court by Bukele.
 On 25 February 2021, El Salvador became the first Central American country to be awarded certification for the elimination of malaria by the WHO.